theoludwig/create-fullstack-app/README.md

 ```sh
 npx create-fullstack-app my-app
 ```
-Then you will need to answer some questions and you'll be ready to go.
+Then you will need to answer some questions and you'll be ready to code your new project.

+By default the icons are the TypeScript logo in various sizes located in the folder [website/public/images/icons](./template/website/public/images/icons).

+You can easily generate you own icons of various sizes thanks to [Web App Manifest Generator](https://app-manifest.firebaseapp.com/).

+## 🚀 Features

+- 💯 Maximize lighthouse score
+- ✨ Follow best practices (at least try 😅)
+- ⚡️ Easy to use

 ## 📦 Libraries (& Frameworks)